jbwang1997/BboxToolkit/README.md

 ## Introduction
-BboxToolkit is a tiny library including common operations for HBB(horizontal bboxes), OBB(Oriented bboxes) and POLY(poly bboxes).
+BboxToolkit is a tiny library including common operations for HBB(horizontal bboxes), OBB(Oriented bboxes), and POLY(poly bboxes).
 The whole BboxToolkit is written by python and not requires compiling.
 So it's easy to install BboxToolkit and use it in other projects.
 We have already implemented some tools using BboxToolkit for ease of use.